-Note: Pilot program applications often list more than one purpose and can address multiple types of care; consequently the total of Table 3 (186) exceeds the total number of applications received prior to 171.
+Note: Pilot program applications often list more than one purpose and can address multiple types of care; consequently the total of Table 3 (186) exceeds the total number of applications received prior to 2005.

-The majority of these pilots were approved and implemented, and ultimately, 45 percent resulted in some sort of regulatory or legislative change, such as permitting pharmacists to dispense prescription drugs based on a physician's diagnosis (AB 502 [Maddy], 1983).39 Most of the changes were a result of more than one pilot project testing the scope of practice change.
-However, according to a 2010 study by the Center for Health Professions many of the more recent pilot projects appear to have been successful in terms of improved access, cost savings, or health outcomes, but these results did not lead to change because of opposition from political lobbies.40
+The majority of these pilots were approved and implemented, and ultimately, 45 percent resulted in some sort of regulatory or legislative change, such as permitting pharmacists to dispense prescription drugs based on a physician's diagnosis (AB 502 [Maddy], 1983).
+Most of the changes were a result of more than one pilot project testing the scope of practice change.
+However, according to a 2010 study by the Center for Health Professions many of the more recent pilot projects have improved access, cost savings, and health outcomes, but these results did not lead to change because of opposition from political lobbies.
+40

 California Community Colleges' Health Care Initiative.
 The California Community College Chancellor's Office and its Economic and Workforce Development (EWD) Program has established the Health Care Initiative (HCI) to provide education and training programs to meet the emerging demands for health care delivery.
 There are seven HCI centers throughout the state that work with community colleges to provide services to the regions.
 HCI staff develops partnerships that encourage collaboration between health care employers and education providers.
-For example, the Welcome Back Center in San Diego is a partnership between various organizations, including Grossmont College, Kaiser Permanent San Diego, hospitals, and clinics.
+For example, the Welcome Back Center in San Diego is a partnership between various organizations, including Grossmont College, Kaiser Permanente San Diego, hospitals, and clinics.
 The Welcome Back Center builds a bridge between the need for linguistically and culturally competent health services in underserved communities and the pool of internationally trained health workers living in California by helping foreign-trained health workers enter into California's health care workforce.
-Another example of services that the HCI has provided is hosting seven clinical instruction modules that were created in response to a need by nursing programs for new clinical instructors.
+Another example of the services that the HCI has provided is hosting seven clinical instruction modules that were created in response to a need by nursing programs for new clinical instructors.
 These modules were funded by a grant from Johnson and Johnson.

 Senate Informational Hearings.
-Additionally, in March 2011 the Senate Business, Professions and Economic Development Committee held an oversight hearing on many of the boards at the Department of Consumer Affairs, including the Dental Board of California, Board of Registered Nursing, and Board of Vocational Nursing and Psychiatric Technicians.
-These hearings focused on questions such as the impact of federal health care reform on these boards' particular workforce, the diversity of these professions, and loan repayment programs.
-(These topics will be further discussed later in this memo.)
+In March 2011, the Senate Business, Professions and Economic Development Committee held an informational hearing on many of the boards at the Department of Consumer Affairs, including the Dental Board of California, Board of Registered Nursing, and Board of Vocational Nursing and Psychiatric Technicians.
+These hearings focused on topics like the impact of the ACA on these boards' particular workforce, the diversity of these professions, and loan repayment programs.

 California Area Health Education Centers (AHECs).
 The California AHEC program was created over 30 years ago and has been supported by a grant from the federal Health Resources and Services Administration (HRSA) and the state (as part of the University of California's budget).
-(Funding for 2011-12 may be in jeopardy unless the state can provide approximately \$400,000 is state matching funds for a \$1.3 million grant from HRSA.)

 Its goal is to improve access to health care and decrease health disparities for all Californians.
 There are 14 AHEC centers in California, each located in an underserved area and affiliated with local clinical and educational institutions.
 California AHECs are involved in one or more of the following activities: health professions education, teaching residents and students how to conduct health education in community settings, community-based clinical experiences for health professions students, and administering pipeline programs for disadvantaged and underrepresented groups of students.
-Specifically, for example, AHEC funding has been used to provide housing for dental students in Redding, Spanish health interpreters in Eureka, and telemedicine training in Fresno.
+For example, AHEC funding has been used to provide housing for dental students in Redding, Spanish health interpreters in Eureka, and telemedicine training in Fresno.